albirrkarim/mozilla-hubs-installation-detailed/HOW_TO_MODIFY.md

 ## What you want to know ?

-Write it on the discussion. maybe i can help you.
+Write it on the issue. maybe i can help you.

 <br>
 <br>

 [Paypal](https://paypal.me/AlbirrKarim)